 In arriving at its opinion, Morgan Stanley assumed and relied upon, without independent verification, the accuracy and completeness of the information that was publicly available or supplied or otherwise made available to Morgan Stanley by ProLogis and AMB, and formed a substantial basis for its opinion.
 With respect to the financial projections, including information relating to certain strategic, financial and operational benefits anticipated from the transaction, Morgan Stanley assumed that they had been reasonably prepared on bases reflecting the best currently available estimates and judgments of the respective managements of ProLogis and AMB of the future financial performance of ProLogis and AMB.
 In addition, Morgan Stanley assumed that the Merger, the contribution and the issuance of AMB LP partnership units will each be consummated in accordance with the terms set forth in the merger agreement without any waiver, amendment or delay of any terms or conditions, including, among other things, that the ProLogis merger and the Topco merger will each be treated as tax-free reorganizations pursuant to the Code.
 Morgan Stanley assumed that, in connection with the receipt of all the necessary governmental, regulatory or other approvals and consents required for the proposed transaction, no delays, limitations, conditions or restrictions will be imposed that would have a material adverse effect on the contemplated benefits expected to be derived in the proposed transaction.
-Morgan Stanley is not a legal, tax or regulatory advisors.
+Morgan Stanley is not a legal, tax or regulatory advisor.
 Morgan Stanley is a financial advisor only and relied upon, without independent verification, the assessment of ProLogis and AMB and their respective legal, tax or regulatory advisors with respect to legal, tax or regulatory matters.
-Morgan Stanley so grand stanley as of the dame of the compensation to any of ProLogis of ProLogis of any portion of the merger consideration to holders of any series of common or preferred shares of ProLogis.
-Morgan Stanley did not make any independent va
+Morgan Stanley expressed no opinion with respect to the fairness of the amount or nature of the compensation to any of ProLogis' officers, trustees or employees, or any class of such persons, relative to the consideration to be received by the holders of ProLogis common shares in the transaction.
+Morgan Stanley also expressed no opinion as to the relative fairness of any portion of the merger consideration to holders of any series of common or preferred shares of ProLogis.
+Morgan Stanley did not make any independent valuation or appraisal of the assets or liabilities of ProLogis or AMB, nor was Morgan Stanley furnished with any such appraisals.
+Morgan Stanley's opinion was necessarily based on financial, economic, market and other conditions as in effect on, and the information made available to Morgan Stanley as of, the date of its opinion.
+Events occurring after the date of Morgan Stanley's opinion may affect its opinion and the assumptions used in preparing it, and Morgan Stanley did not assume any obligation to update, revise or reaffirm its opinion.